Julyfan77/StockPredict/README.md

 ```

 # Goal
-Our goal is to develop a robust and accurate model for predicting the next day's stock price using historical data.
+Our goal is to develop a robust and accurate model for predicting next-day stock prices using historical data.
 To achieve this, we defined specific, measurable, achievable, relevant, and time-bound (SMART) objectives.
-We gathered historical stock price data from Yahoo Finance, focusing on the **'Date,' 'Close,' and 'Open'** columns.
-These columns were selected as they provide essential time-stamped stock price information:
+The historical stock price data, obtained from Yahoo Finance, serves as the foundation of the project.
-- **'Date'**: Ensures the data is time-sequenced for proper time series analysis.
-- **'Close'**: Represents the final price of the stock at the end of the trading day, which is a critical value for stock performance.
-- **'Open'**: Indicates the stock price at the start of the trading day, which helps identify trends and gaps.

-We implemented data preprocessing techniques to handle missing values, remove outliers, and ensure data consistency, preparing the data for accurate time series predictions.
+We focused on ensuring data consistency and accuracy by applying preprocessing techniques such as handling missing values, removing outliers, and scaling features appropriately.
+These steps enabled us to prepare the data effectively for time-series predictions.

 # Approach
 We decided to implement Long Short-Term Memory models (LSTM) for this project.
 LSTM are a type of recurrent neural network (RNN) designed to capture long-term dependencies in sequential data.
 LSTMs are particularly suited for time-series forecasting because they can learn and retain patterns over long sequences while handling non-linear relationships in the data.
 This makes them an ideal choice for predicting stock prices, which are influenced by complex, time-dependent patterns.